-WHO convenes emergency talks on MERS virus (Update)July 5th, 2013 in Diseases, Conditions, Syndromes /
+WHO convenes emergency talks on MERS virus (Update)July 5, 2013 by Jonathan Fowler in Medicine & Health / Diseases, Conditions, Syndromes

 The World Health Organization announced Friday it had convened emergency talks on the enigmatic, deadly MERS virus, which is striking hardest in Saudi Arabia.

 The move comes amid concern about the potential impact of October's Islamic hajj pilgrimage, when millions of people from around the globe will head to and from Saudi Arabia.

 WHO health security chief Keiji Fukuda said the MERS meeting would take place Tuesday in the form of a telephone conference of officials from affected countries and global experts.